From Human Intention to Action Prediction: Intention-Driven End-to-End Autonomous Driving: Intention-Drive Benchmark

-\textbf{Data Verification and Refinement.} To ensure the quality, relevance, and consistency of the generated language annotations, we implemented a rigorous verification process.
-After the hierarchical generation of low-level atomic instructions and high-level human intentions, these multi-layered instructions undergo a crucial consistency check using an advanced VLM.
-Specifically, for each driving scenario, the VLM is tasked with evaluating the logical coherence and semantic alignment among the two generated instruction levels.
-Any inconsistencies identified by the VLM trigger a refinement loop, where human annotators review the problematic segment and make necessary corrections.
+\textbf{Data Verification and Refinement.} To ensure annotation quality, we implement a rigorous verification pipeline where the VLM evaluates the logical coherence and semantic alignment between instruction levels.
+Any identified discrepancies trigger a human-in-the-loop refinement process for manual correction to guarantee the reliability.